tud-hri/joan/docs/setup-on-tud-shared-hardware.md

 !!!
 Important
     When you log in to a computer for the first time, the computer needs to be connected with a LAN cable to the TU Delft network.

 - If correct, CARLA (see `c:\carla`) and PyCharm are already installed.
 If not, follow the CARLA build steps ([here](setup-carla-windows.md)) and install the community version of PyCharm.
+If CARLA is already present, then you obviously do not need to rebuild.

+!!!
+Note
+    If CARLA needs rebuilding (for example because we upgraded Python version), this needs to be done using the administrator's account.
+Ask your supervisor.

 ### Steps to setup JOAN